 1. Reduce Invasive Seed Rain

 The most important step you can take is to cut “survival rings” around ivy-infested trees.
-Ivy goes to seed when it climbs vertically, so severing vines saves the tree and slow ivy’s rate of spread.
+English ivy (Hedera helix) goes to seed when it climbs vertically, so severing vines saves the tree and slow ivy’s rate of spread.
 Do this for Atlantic ivy (Hedera hibernica), Japanese honeysuckle (Lonicera japonica), and wild clematis (Clematis vitalba), too.
-Don’t pull vines down; it could damage the tree and endanger you - let ivy and clematis “wither on the vine.” .
+Don’t pull vines down; it could damage the tree and endanger you - let them “wither on the vine.”

-Girdle English holly, hawthorn, and laurel (saw a ¼ inch “kerf” around the stem at breast-height), or cut and peel off a section of bark in spring when the bark is "slipping."
+Girdle invasive trees (typically English holly, hawthorn, and laurel).
+Saw a ¼ inch “kerf” around the stem at breast-height), or cut and peel off a section of bark in spring when the bark is "slipping."
 Invasive trees will resprout, so break off new shoots to eventually starve the plant – this may take years.
 If you want faster results and have weighed the risks and benefits of herbicide applications, you may find licensed professionals on the Herbicide Info page.
 The Step by Step guide offers a detailed understanding of restoration practices so you can do-it-yourself or direct hired help.
 If you're in a wetland or slide-prone area, check Environmentally Critical Area status with your local jurisdiction before clearing invasive vegetation.

-Other invasive seed rain sources in Western Washington include: English and Portuguese laurels, pyracantha, cotoneaster, sweet cherry, wild plums, European mountain ash, Japanese honeysuckle, and Bohemian knotweed (see SeedRain Species page).
+Other invasive seed rain sources in Western Washington include: English and Portuguese laurels, European hawthorn, pyracantha, cotoneaster, bird cherry, wild plums, European mountain ash, Japanese honeysuckle, Poison hemlock, Bittersweet nightshade, and knotweed (see SeedRain Species page).

-Eradication of knotweed requires infestations to be unpruned for licensed professionals to apply wetland-safe aquatic herbicide approved by the Dept. of Ecology.
+Eradication of knotweed requires that infestations be left unpruned, to be treated by licensed professionals applying wetland-safe aquatic herbicides approved by the Dept. of Ecology.
 Follow-up treatments are likely necessary, along with erosion control and replanting of native plants.

 Native plants provide a diversity of food for native pollinators and birds in extended seasons.
 Lists of native plants may be found at: wnps.org (Washington Native Plant Society), nwf.org (plant-finder guide), and xerces.org (Xerces Society, focusing on pollinator species).
 Plant suggestions, plus landscaping plans can be found at: King County Native Plant Guide.